hpe-storage/scod/docs/csi_driver/using.md

   volumeMode: Block
 ```

-Creating the PVC is identical to `volumeMode: Filesystem`, mapping the device in a `Pod` specification is slightly different as a `volumeDevices` section is added instead of a `volumeMounts` stanza:
+Creating the `PersistentVolumeClaim` is identical to `volumeMode: Filesystem`, mapping the device in a `Pod` specification is slightly different as a `volumeDevices` section is added instead of a `volumeMounts` stanza:

 ```yaml
 apiVersion: v1